ZebraDevs/fetch_pbd/README.md

 ```

 ### Using the GUI
 In your browser go to ROBOT_HOSTNAME:8080 in your browser to use the GUI.
 There is a "mobile" interface, which is the same but without the visualization.
-This can be useful for just saving/deleting poses.
+This can be useful for just saving/deleting primitives.

 The main page lists all the available actions.
 ![Main page](https://cloud.githubusercontent.com/assets/1470402/17989388/c71a3da2-6ae1-11e6-9d2f-894a67e508ca.png)